 For example, if the profit (gain) is $100,000 on a real estate sale in Canada, then only half of the gain ($50,000) would be taxable at your marginal tax rate.

 Profit on the Sale of Real Estate Investments in Canada

 The Net Sales Proceeds is equal to the selling price less legal fees paid to your lawyer and commissions paid to your Realtor.

-What are Improvements? – Tax on Real Estate Sales in Canada
+What are Improvements? – Tax on Property Sales in Canada

-When calculating the tax on real estate sales in Canada, you should consider improvements.
+When computing year end tax on real estate sales in Canada, you should consider improvements.
 Improvements increase the cost of your property and therefore reduce the gain and tax on the sale of your real estate investment.

 Improvements (also know as capital expenditures) are something that better the quality of the property or extend the life of your real estate investment in Canada.
 For example, if you replaced the windows on your property, then that is an improvement because it has extended the life of your property.
 Windows usually last 10 to 20 years.

 Another example of an improvement would be replacing your old gas furnace with a high energy efficient furnace.
 That improves the quality of your property and therefore it is an improvement.